rouault/gdal2/gdal/doc/source/development/rfc/rfc75_multidimensional_arrays.rst

 STRING or COMPOUND.
 For NUMERIC, the existing :cpp:enum:`GDALDataType` enumerated values are supported.
 For COMPOUND, the data type is a list of members, each member being described by a name and a GDALExtendedDataType.

+Metadata will include a defined GDALAttribute to describe the value that is assigned to NULL.
+NULL values are commonly used multidimensional datasets so that data can be stored as a sparse array but materialized as a dense array with null values.

+On creation of a multidimensional dataset the input order of the GDALDimensions will indicate to the driver the order for dimension indexing (if supported).

 .. note::